West River Fishway

 ”They’re city kids all day long,” Mr. Barton said, ”but when they’re out here, they explore.”

 This part of New Haven is incredibly unique in a lot of ways.
-The base of West Rock, where the city experimented with low income housing projects (in an effort to move them out to “nature”) is always very strange to drive through.
-They suffer from all of the issue more urban housing projects suffer from, but they are, quite literally, at the base of the massive West Rock cliffs.
+The base of West Rock, where the city experimented with low income housing projects (in an effort to move folks out to “nature”) is always very strange to drive through.
+They suffer from all of the issues more urban housing projects suffer from, but they are, quite literally, at the base of the massive West Rock cliffs.
 It’s just a somewhat surreal place to me – just like a fishway behind a Walgreens on Whalley Avenue.